Production Engineering at Jane Street

 Enter production engineers.

-Production engineers wear two hats: we divide our time between a support rotation in which we actively resolve live issues, and project work in which we build software to improve our support infrastructure.
+Production engineers wear two hats: we divide our time between a support rotation in which we actively resolve live issues, and project work to improve our production infrastructure.
 (You can read the job description to learn more.)
-Here we’ll describe both roles in more detail to help you decide whether it’s something you think you’d enjoy.
+Below, we’ll describe both roles in more detail to help you decide whether it’s something you think you’d enjoy.

 The support rotation

-The primary service that production engineers provide the firm is a support rotation.
+This is the primary service that production engineers provide the firm.
 We staff rotations for a given suite of applications in order to provide timely resolution to whatever operational issues come up throughout the trading day.
-We spend about a third of our time in these rotations, typically in weeklong chunks to remain uninterrupted during our project work.
+We spend between a third to a half of our time in these rotations, typically in weeklong segments to remain uninterrupted during our project work.

 At its most exciting, those issues are novel incidents, possibly arising as a result of a bad deployment, a new kind of trading, or something changing in the external world.
 Resolving these incidents requires a cool head, the ability to coordinate among multiple internal and external parties, and excellent debugging and problem-solving skills.